MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-search-contacts-teams.md

 ms.lasthandoff: 02/15/2022
 ms.locfileid: "8138749"
 ---
-# <a name="searching-for-customers-vendors-and-other-contacts-from-microsoft-teams"></a>Searching for Customers, Suppliers, and Other Contacts from Microsoft Teams
+# <a name="searching-for-customers-vendors-and-other-contacts-from-microsoft-teams"></a>Searching for Customers, Vendors, and Other Contacts from Microsoft Teams

 [!INCLUDE [online_only](includes/online_only.md)].
 Introduced in 2021 release wave 1.

 [!INCLUDE [prod_short](includes/prod_short.md)] has a comprehensive business contact management system that is essential for users in sales, operations, or other departmental roles.
-If you're a user in one of these roles, you'll often need to look up, meet, or start a conversation with your suppliers, customers, and other contacts.
+If you're a user in one of these roles, you'll often need to look up, meet, or start a conversation with your vendors, customers, and other contacts.
 With the [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams, you can do these tasks directly from Teams, without having to switch to [!INCLUDE [prod_short](includes/prod_short.md)].
 From within Teams, you can:

 - Look up [!INCLUDE [prod_short](includes/prod_short.md)] contacts from the Teams command box or from the message compose area.
-Contacts can include prospects, suppliers, customers, or other business relationships.
+Contacts can include prospects, vendors, customers, or other business relationships.
 - Share a contact as a card in a Teams conversation.
 - View details about the contact, interaction history, and other insights like outstanding payments or open documents.